I had to stop writing when I broke down over a character dying, and I’m the psycho who killed him...

 Until next time, happy reading!

-Visit one of my author pages to grab my free bestsellers or to order Erik's Revelation at the $0.99 Introductory Price!
+Visit one of my author pages to grab my free bestsellers or my new release, Erik's Revelation!

 Kindle ● Play ● iBooks ● Nook ● Kobo